dp-oss/Sec-Notes/Exam Objectives.md

 ---

 # Exam Objectives
+*Every concept that will be on the 601 exam, according to comptia, explained to my own understanding.
+This can be a helpful cheat sheet but, please note that this is based on my own understanding of the concepts and shouldn't be treated as official documentation.
+Please excuse spelling and grammar, I don't use a spell check.*

+*I would reccommend going to https://www.comptia.org/training/resources/exam-objectives and downloading a copy of the objectives for yourself, to test your own understanding.*
 ## 1.0 Threats, attacks and Vulnerabilities
 ### 1.1 Compare and contrast different types of social engineering techniques
 - Phishing: